kainashi/kainashi.github.io/plaid2019/pppiii2.md

 So now the problem I'm trying to tackle is, rather than avoiding ambiguity, whenever two threads wait on the same lock, we will consider both outcomes and make sure both of them will not deadlock.

 So I wrote a simulator to check this.
 By the way, at this time the "official" simulator coded in the binary ("Checking the dinner...", which executes whenever the first argument is not 1) was not functional yet, so I never bothered to understand what it tried to do.
-If I did, I think I would've abandoned the turn-based idea more quickly.
+If I did, *maybe* I would have abandoned the turn-based idea more quickly.

 The simulator simulates turns, each turn is decomposed into two parts, *during* and *after*: